Offshore Trusts Explained: A Complete Guide for 2026

 What Is an Offshore Trust?

-An offshore trust is a legal structure where assets are transferred to a trustee in a foreign jurisdiction with strong asset protection laws.
+An offshore trust is a legal structure in which assets are transferred to a trustee in a foreign jurisdiction with strong asset-protection laws.
 A properly drafted trust instrument places legal title in the trustee’s hands, making it difficult for domestic creditors—or courts—to reach those assets.
 Additionally, you can benefit from favorable tax policies and high levels of privacy.

 There are two primary forms of trusts: